RajeshErramchetty/plc-ladder-diagram-for-basic-logic-gates/README.md

-# plc-ladder-diagram-for-basic-logic-gates
+# PLC-ladder-diagram-for-basic-logic-gates
-plc interface by using the semiens software
+PLC interface by using the semiens software